A Transfer: Production

 Specific technical terminology was used for the simulated battle in the first scene, including terms such as "gain" and "induction mode".
+In the episode's original draft, Shinji was meant to use a large laser Gatling gun during training.
+In the scene where Toji talks about his sister, a shot of the roof of a civilian shelter collapsing was also planned, and Toji would have revealed that both of his parents, rather than only his father, worked for Nerv.
+The draft had not yet determined whether Kensuke would reprimand Toji, and the battle against Shamshel also differed slightly from the final version.
+Shamshel was meant to have arms that transformed into shields capable of deflecting projectiles, and during the battle it would have attacked Eva-01 with a knifehand strike, driving its hand into the Eva's body.
+Ritsuko would have encouraged Shinji to defeat the enemy, and after allowing Toji and Kensuke aboard Eva-01, Shinji was meant to avert his gaze with a displeased expression.
+In the following episode, Shinji would then have apologized to Toji and Kensuke for initially not wanting to let them aboard.
 Japanese academic Masaki Miyakawa noted how in Shinji's training scene, the control room where Ritsuko and Maya observe him has walls full of light indicators in the style of Leiji Matsumoto, particularly reminiscent of Space Battleship Yamato or Galaxy Express 999.
 In the episode, an image of a crater generated by the battle in the previous episode, "The Beast", was introduced, in which a mountain named Mount Takanosu was depicted.
 Tokyo-3 is also shown in a battle for the first time in "A Transfer"; for the landscapes of the city, Anno took inspiration from Tracy Island from the Thunderbirds series and the headquarters of UFOs SHADO organization.

+Evangelion Chronicle, an official encyclopedia about the series, noted that the episode's screenplay deliberately subverts audience expectations.
+Viewers would typically expect Shinji to reconcile with Toji by the end of the story and finally receive a phone call, yet his phone—true to the episode's title—never rings, even in the closing scene, a choice that strengthens Toji's role within the narrative.
+Evangelion Chronicle also pointed out that mobile phones remained uncommon among the Japanese public in the late 1990s.
+As a result, Misato's decision to give a cellphone to Shinji, who was still a middle school student, stood out as remarkably unusual at the time.
+The publication further observes that Shinji's classroom features computers that the students actively use, even though personal computers still occupied the earliest stages of widespread adoption during the series' original broadcast, when most people regarded them as expensive technologies with relatively limited use.
 An imperfect three-dimensional representation of the Entry Plug was also added at the end of the episode, produced by Kensuke on his laptop according to his memories.

-Several voice actors were used again to portray Shinji's classmates in the installment; the female companions, in particular, are voiced by Yūko Miyamura, Kotono Mitsuishi, and Megumi Hayashibara, who also voices the characters of Asuka Langley Soryu, Misato Katsuragi, and Rei Ayanami.
-At the beginning of the episode, a radio program with two female speakers talking about Matsuzaki city was included, revealing details about the geography of the world of Evangelion in "A Transfer".
+Several voice actors were used again to portray Shinji's classmates in the installment; the female companions, in particular, are voiced by Yūko Miyamura, Kotono Mitsuishi, and Megumi Hayashibara, who also voice the characters of Asuka Langley Soryu, Misato Katsuragi, and Rei Ayanami.
+At the beginning of the episode, a radio program with two female speakers talking about Matsuzaki city was included, revealing details about the geography of the world of Evangelion.
 Junko Iwao and Yūko Miyamura voiced the two female speakers of the radio program.
 Eiji Maruyama, who worked on Mirai Keisatsu Urashiman and other anime series, also voiced Shinji's math teacher.
-British singer Claire Littley sang a cover of "Fly Me to the Moon" which was later used as the episode's closing theme song, replaced in late home video editions by another cover by Yoko Takahashi.
+British singer Claire Littley sang a cover of "Fly Me to the Moon" which was later used as the episode's closing theme song, replaced in late home video editions by another cover by Yōko Takahashi.